 The obverse (front) of the coin features an image of the British king or queen ruling from the time of the coin being issued.
 The reverse (back) is the famous image of St. George killing a dragon.

 It was first minted in 1489 under the reign of Henry VII, and was struck in 23 carat gold and weighed 15.55 grams.
-It was called a sovereign because it pictured the king enthroned on the obverse (front), it has a image of a Tudor rose with a shield in the center of the reverse (back) of the coin.
+It was called a sovereign because it pictured the king enthroned on the obverse (front), it has a image of a Tudor rose with a shield in the centre of the reverse (back) of the coin.

 It continued to be struck in various sizes and finesse until the rule of James I. In 1604 James I issued a lighter sovereign of 22 carats.
 This was the last time they were struck until 1817!